 This finding can be made, in that the location of the property below grade of the highway and the distance from a highway where vehicles travel at a high rate of speed are the special circumstances for the sign variances.
-Travelers along the highway need to be able to properly identify service facilities a distance before the turnoff, which results in the need for taller, larger, illuminated signs than allowed by County Code.
+Travelers along the highway need to be able to properly identify service facilities a distance before the turnoff, which results in the need for taller, larger, illuminated signs than allowed by County Code to increase the maximum sign area, to locate a sign closer than 5 feet from the edge of a vehicular right of way, to allow sign lighting in a scenic corridor, and to allow two monument signs of 7 feet and 12 feet tall.
 Additionally, the site is a corner lot and additional signage is needed to be visible from multiple directions.
 Strict application of the sign ordinance in this case would result in the business not being visible to high speed traffic traveling on Highway 1, and the business would suffer in comparison to other commercial sites under identical zoning classification which are more visible from arterial roadways.
+(Amended at ZA 2/19/10)